-When you’re raised with a narcissistic mother it doesn’t turn out this way, often left depressed, empty and broken, then falling into a relationship after relationship with narcissistic people.
+When you’re raised with a narcissistic mother, it doesn’t turn out this way, often left feeling depressed, empty and broken, then falling into a relationship after relationship with narcissistic people.
 You grow up believing you are unlovable.

 Boys may grow to spend every relationship trying to turn the women into something their mother wasn’t, when the women fail to take away that deeply hidden inner trauma, they punish them, trying to pay back their mother who was the person who caused them so much, pain anger and resentment.
 Then those women become damaged traumatised and start to act out of anger also.

 The female may grow to mirror her mother’s insecurities and be the mother to her children that her mother was to her, being abusive to her partner.